Klipper3d/klipper/docs/Bootloaders.md

 ```
 ~/klipper/lib/hidflash/hid-flash ~/klipper/out/klipper.bin
 ```
-alternatively, you can use `make flash` to flash klipper directly:
+alternatively, you can use `make flash` to flash Klipper directly:
 ```
 make flash FLASH_DEVICE=1209:BEBA
 ```
-OR if klipper has been previously flashed:
+OR if Klipper has been previously flashed:
 ```
 make flash FLASH_DEVICE=/dev/ttyACM0
 ```

 It may be necessary to manually enter the bootloader, this can be done by setting "boot 0" low and "boot 1" high.
 On the SKR Mini E3 "Boot 1" is not available, so it may be done by setting pin PA2 low if you flashed "hid_btt_skr_mini_e3.bin".
 This pin is labeld "TX0" on the TFT header in the SKR Mini E3's "PIN" document.
 There is a ground pin next to PA2 which you can use to pull PA2 low.